cesarvr/cesarvr.github.io/about.md

 permalink: /about/
 ---

-#### About Me
+####

-I’m a Full Stack Software Developer always looking and struggling to build the perfect software, where perfect means, the ability of software to be resilient to one of the major forces change.
+My name is César, I’m a Full Stack Software Developer always struggling to build the perfect software, where perfect means, the ability of software to be resilient to **change**.
 One of my favorite area of work are computer graphics and distributed computing, focusing in microservices.

 I also love wisdom ( philosophia ) like to read books about the great thinkers like Sartre, Descartes, Cornel West, etc. I got introduce to those provocative ideas thanks to my favourite film of all time the documentary The Matrix.